Ficool

 He wrote the address in his notebook.

-He looked at it for a moment.
+He looked at it a moment.

 He read the line.

-The authorization would take three days.
+The clearance would take three days.